Guest Posts

 • Titanium.
 Known to easily adhere to both bodily tissues and bone, titanium is less likely to cause inflammation or infection.

 • Plastic.
-This material is used if you&#;re allergic to metals found in other surgical staples.
+This material is used if you're allergic to metals found in other surgical staples.

 • stainless steel.
 Plastic is commonly used for staples and may help reduce scar appearance.

 • Polylactide-polyglycolide copolymer.
 This material is easily reabsorbed into the body.
-It&#;s popular in plastic surgery because it&#;s less likely to leave a noticeable scar following healing.
+It's popular in plastic surgery because it's less likely to leave a noticeable scar following healing.

 How are surgical staples placed?

+Surgical staples are placed with a special stapler.
+They don't look quite the one on your desk.
+Surgical staplers look more like commercial-grade construction staplers with a handle and lever that your doctor pushes down to place the staple.
 Surgeons use these specially designed staplers to safely, quickly, and precisely place surgical staples on a wound.
 The process is much faster than stitching or suturing because the staples are placed instantly.

 What are the risks of surgical staples?